Income Replacement for Faculty, Academic Executive and Staff High Earners Enrolled in the Faculty Pension Plan

 What are the eligibility requirements to receive benefit payments?

-You must reside in Canada to receive DBP benefit payments.
+You must reside in Canada to receive IRP benefit payments.

 You are eligible to receive benefit payments, if, during the waiting period before your benefits begin (the elimination period) and the following 24 months, you are continuously unable to perform the essential duties of your own job due to illness.
 This is referred to as total disability.

 An illness is a bodily injury, disease, mental infirmity or sickness.
 If you have had surgery to donate a body part to another person and your surgery causes your total disability, you are eligible for IRP benefit payments.
 See Reductions and limitations for more information on limitations.

 You are still eligible for benefit payments if, after 24 months, you are continuously unable to perform any job that you are or may become reasonably qualified to do by education, training or experience, and for which your current basic monthly earnings would be 66—2/3% or more of your pre-disability basic monthly earnings for your normal job.